Developer Guide¶

 Style Guide¶

-This project uses the Google Java Style.
+This project uses Palantir Java Format, applied automatically via Spotless.
+Run ./gradlew spotlessApply to format code, or ./gradlew spotlessCheck to verify formatting.
 Default formatter settings are already configured for VS Code.
 If you use another editor, please set it up accordingly.

 Branch Policy¶